 - In the right pane, locate Prevent the usage of OneDrive for file storage and double click it.

 - Select Enabled and click Apply and OK to disable OneDrive.

-- Press Windows Key + R and enter regedit.
+- Press Windows Key + R and type regedit.
 Press Enter or click OK to start Registry Editor.

 - Once Registry Editor starts, you need to navigate to the following key in the left pane:

-- Right click Windows key and choose New > Key.
+- Right-click Windows key and choose New then Key.
 Enter OneDrive as the name of the key.

 - Select the OneDrive key.
-In the right pane, right click and choose New > DWORD (32-bit) Value.
-Enter DisableFileSyncNGSC as the name of the new DWORD.
+In the right pane, right click and choose New then DWORD (32-bit) Value.
+Enter the code below as the name of the new DWORD:

 - Restart your computer few times while it boots.
 This should start Automatic Repair process.

-- Choose Troubleshoot > Advanced options > Startup Settings.
-Click the Restart button.
+- Choose Troubleshoot, then Advanced options, go to Startup Settings and click the Restart button.

 - Once your computer restarts again, you’ll see a list of options.
 Press F5 or 5 to select Safe Mode with Networking.

 - Once the Safe Mode starts, disable the OneDrive.